This week, sadly, there are no illustrations as Meunier is in convalescence.

 Four figures emerged from the inky night: her brother Horatio and three of the Menace’s best pirates, each one of them holding a bat.
 She clasped arms with her former crew before giving Horatio a hug.
 “Ready to sail?”

-“We’ll be deep into the strait by sunrise,” he replied, referring to the Strait of the First Born that separated the island of Gran Galán from Guayamartí.
+“We’ll be deep into the strait by sunrise,” he replied, referring to the Primactor Strait that separated the island of Gran Galán from Oscurisula and Guayamartí.
 She fought her pirate captain instincts to ask a dozen follow-up questions that would satisfy her the Menace was truly ready to make sail.
 It was now her brother’s ship, his crew, his responsibility.
 She had her own people to look after.